 Ease of Unclipping

 If you've read some of our other quickdraws reviews you probably already know what we are going to say — this one comes with an unprotected wiregate notch that can get hung up on things when you go to unclip it.
 If you plan to climb a lot of steep sport routes, do you and your partner a favor, and look for something with a protected notch or keylocking solid gate.

 This draw weighs 3.0 ounces, which is about the middle of the pack.
-It's not as light as the Black Diamond Oz or Cypher Firefly II (2.3 and 2.6 ounces respectively), but it is lighter than most of the more sport climbing-focused options out there.
-If you like the looks (and price point) of this model but want something a little lighter, Mad Rock's Ultra Light Wire draw weighs only 2.4 ounces and costs $14.
+It's not as light as the lightest options (which clock in as low as 1.9 ounces), but it is lighter than most of the more sport climbing-focused options out there.
+If you like the looks (and price point) of this model but want something a little lighter, Mad Rock's Ultra Light Wire draw weighs only 2.4 ounces.

 Our testers' main complaint about the Concorde's ease of handling is that the carabiners are on the thick side and take up more room on your harness.
 They also tend to bunch up a bit and cross-clipped on us occasionally when we had a lot of stuff on our gear loops.
 The thinner sling also made them more prone to twisting around, as you can see in the photo below.

 Like all of the thin 10mm draws, this one is not easy to grab — the dogbone felt unusually short on this model as well, making even more challenging to hang onto.
 If you know that you are prone to grabbing draws on challenging climbs (rather than take the whip), then look for something with a 25mm or wider dogbone, like our Editors' Choice winner, and accept that paying a bit more is often worth it.